nvu01/Undervalued-Stock-Trade-Tracking/README.md

 - `get_current_pos`: Processes the position statement, specifically extracting the "Undervalued" group, and returns the relevant positions.
 - `get_new_trades`: Processes the account statement to extract the "Account Trade History" table and returns all the new trades.
 - `filter_new_trades`: Filters the new trades to extract only undervalued stock trades.
-- `update_changes`: Update the new trades with any changes in symbol or trade data as recorded in `Symbol Change.xlsx`.
+- `update_changes`: Update the new trades with any changes in symbol or trade data as recorded in `Trade History Changes.xlsx`.
 - `remove_overlapping_stocks`: Excludes trades that belong to other portfolios but have the same ticker as an undervalued stock, based on `Overlapping Stocks.xlsx`.
 - `main`: Iterates through each file in a given year, applies all functions above, and updates `undervalued_trades.csv`.